CunchengZhu/Evolving-Stokes-flow-2024/README.md

 ```Bash
 git clone https://github.com/CunchengZhu/Evolving-Stokes-flow-2024.git
 ```
+2. Load a driver script (e.g., `spheroid.m`, `genus6.m`)
-2. Open `main.m` in MATLAB and execute it to start the simulation.
+3. Execute the script to start the simulation.

 ## Visualization
 * **MATLAB Visualization**: Use the built-in `trisurf` function to visualize the triangular mesh and the `quiver` function to display the fluid velocity.